 Today, we are getting right to the point: how long can defrosted chicken stay in the fridge?

-The answer is pretty easy, if I’m being honest.
+The answer is pretty easy if I’m being honest.
 You can keep a defrosted chicken in the fridge for 3 days at the most.
 Personally, I always recommend using thawed ingredients immediately or within 24-36 hours of being defrosted.

 That being said, many people don’t understand why thawed chicken has such a short shelf life in comparison to fresh chicken.
 For that reason, a shocking number of people get violently ill from keeping thawed chicken in the fridge far longer than it should.

-So, today we will not only discuss why it has a short shelf life but what actually happens during the frosting and defrosting process.
+So, today we will discuss not only why it has a short shelf life but what actually happens during the frosting and defrosting process.
 We’ll also take a look at what exactly extends or shortens this time frame.

 All of these facts will help you store the thawed meat a lot better.
 Ultimately, this ensures it stays safe to eat for as long as possible.